nuvla/deployment/demo/README.md

 The browser interface for Nuvla can be accessed from `https://localhost/` and the API from `https://localhost/api/cloud-entry-point`.  assuming that you're running everything locally.
-Change "localhost" to your host name when running remotely.
+Change "localhost" to your hostname when running remotely.

 > **NOTE**: The demonstration deployment uses self-signed